SundareswaranDeveloper/ProjectCropMart/README.md

 CusOrderServlet : Act as Servlet responsible to store Customer Order product details and Customer Delivery Details to admin Database under testing.

+MySql__Database_Queries.txt : This file is used to show the MySql Database Queries and give information about the data table structure .